Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Login with an existing Epic Games account
 - Install/Uninstall Games
 - Import an already installed game
-- Play online (EAC not supported)
+- Play online (EAC not supported on Linux)
 - Update installed Games
 - Repair installed Games
 - Move installed games to different folders
-- Multiple downloads at the same time
-- Play games using the default wine and default prefix
+- Play games using the default wine and default prefix (Linux)
-- Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs)
+- Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs) (Linux)
-- Run games on custom wine prefix
+- Run games on custom wine prefix (Linux)
 - Check basic information about your Games
 - Open game page on Epic Store
 - Search for the game on ProtonDB